< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 * Jones suspected that Wuerzburg was critical to German air defenses and that the British needed to learn about it in detail.
 The German radar site at Bruneval was near the sea and had a convenient beach, raising the possibility that it could be seized in a raid.
 Jones hesitated to recommend such a risky plan but became convinced that it was justified.
 Churchill was enthusiastic about raids, both to bolster British morale and to keep the Germans off-balance, so a request went upstairs to Lord Louis Mountbatten, Chief of Combined Operations.

-Mountbatten like the idea very much, and so a plan was devised to send in a team of paratroopers to photograph the radar in detail and carry off whatever components they could.
+Mountbatten liked the idea very much, and so a plan was devised to send in a team of paratroopers to photograph the radar in detail and carry off whatever components they could.
 A technical specialist was trained to make the jump with them and inspect the radar.
 The group would be picked up off the beach by a small naval task force.
 The operation was codenamed BITING.

 On 27 February 1942, the raiding party -- consisting of 120 Scotsmen under Major John Frost, plus an RAF technician, Flight Sergeant Charles Cox -- was dropped on Bruneval from twelve Armstrong-Whitworth Whitley bombers.
 Nothing went very much according to plan, but the raiders improvised competently and the raid was a success, with the paratroopers returning with vital Wuerzburg components, and a technician as a prisoner.
 Two British were killed and four taken prisoner, all four of the prisoners surviving the war.
 Five Germans were killed and two taken prisoner, including the technician.